 And although there are many buildings of recent periods, Alte stands out for its well-preserved historic center and beautiful, white-painted houses with colorful doors and windows.

 And now, this is a personal tip that I highly recommend!
-Less than 20 minutes of driving east of Alte, you will come across Rocha da Pena.
+In less than 20 minutes of driving east of Alte, you will come across Rocha da Pena.

 The hike to the top is not too long and not too hard but the view from the top of this rock is breathtaking.
 You can see miles and miles of the rural area of the Algarve and even the ocean!